 skills and professionalism now required of all entry-level IT professionals.

 Testing is administered by Pearson Vue.
-Testing contact information is listed
+Exam vouchers are included with the texbook.

 Course Outline - 50 hrs: